Associate of Arts in Teaching (AAT)

 @ Florissant Valley | Forest Park | Meramec | Wildwood

 Teaching is one of the most rewarding professions.
-With this associate of arts in teaching degree, you'll get the chance to take part in the education of future generations of children and to have a career in which you can make a significant difference in the lives of your students are two of the major reasons many people are drawn to this career.
-For students who are interested in teaching as a career, and for those who want to acquire a strong foundation of educational concepts and skills before transferring to a four-year college program, St. Louis Community College has developed an Associate of Arts degree in Teaching.
-The courses in this program meet teacher certification requirements, are approved by the Missouri Department of Elementary and Secondary Education, and are fully transferable to many Missouri four-year colleges.
+You will get the chance to take part in the education of future generations of children and to have a career in which you can make a significant difference in the lives of your students are two of the major reasons many people are drawn to this career.
+STLCC's associate of arts in teaching degree (AAT), provides students the opportunity to complete the first two years towards a bachelor's degree in education.
+The AAT degree can then transfer to one of Missouri's four-year teaching colleges or universities where students can complete the bachelor's degree in teaching.
+The courses in this program meet teacher certification requirements, are fully accredited by the Missouri Department of Elementary and Secondary Education and are fully transferable to many Missouri four-year colleges.

 The recommended academic plan blends general education requirements with options for areas of concentration to ensure students get the most out of their certificate or degree.